Kharia language: Tense, aspect, mood

-Causative verb
+Causative

-The causative derivation increases the valency of a verb stem by introducing a higher or superordinate agent who causes the lower agent to act or a non-agentive event to happen.
+The causative derivation increases the valency of a contentive morpheme by introducing a higher or superordinate agent who causes the lower agent to act or a non-agentive event to happen.
 In Kharia, the signature marker of the Austroasiatic family -(o)(ʔ)b- (including allomorphs) is used as the causative prefix or infix.
 Double causative constructions are also allowed.